"...I know nothing but Hardcore violence. I know nothing but beating on your ass, 'til I get tired..."

 - The Nasty Boys were a stiff, garbage wrestling tag team that hospitalized Ken Shamrock, back in his pre-UFC days in the North Carolina-based South Atlantic Pro Wrestling promotion.
 They were thought to be genuinely tough but slightly dangerous to work with.

 - Axl Rotten, known for his "This Is Gonna Hurt" painted chair.
+He would form a tag team with the aforementioned Ian Rotten called Bad Breed.

 - "Sparkplug" Bob Holly, previously saddled with a wrestling race-car driver gimmick, briefly became a garbage wrestler during WWE's "Attitude Era".
 While the garbage period did not last, the Hardcore Holly moniker stuck.